mdgreenwald/push-deploy/README.md

 # Push-Deploy #

 Push-Deploy is a Python application which helps to securely and simply enable communication between external tools (GitHub Actions, Circle CI, etc…) and Kubernetes without exposing cluster credentials.
+Instead it exposes an API which accepts parameters.

-In particular for projects which may not have `semver` inplace where other tools like [keel.sh](https://keel.sh/) and [weave/flux](https://github.com/fluxcd/flux) would make more sense.
+Push-deploy is focused on projects which may not have `semver` in place where other tools like [keel.sh](https://keel.sh/) and [weave/flux](https://github.com/fluxcd/flux) would make more sense.

 --